iOmega8561/VirtHandlerWiki/macos-help.md

 And that's it!
 You can now start your fresh macOS virtual machine!

 ## A sidenote on this procedure
 Don't throw away your .IPSW files!
 VirtHandler needs them to initialize your virtual machine every time you start the application.
-If the origina file is deleted, or moved, the virtual machine will report a configuration error.
+If the original file is deleted, or moved, the virtual machine will report a configuration error.
 Don't worry, you can always tell VirtHandler to use another file: select your VM from the main menu and click on the installation media to select a new one.
 <div align="center"> <img src="./Screenshots/installmedia.png" width="700"/> </div>